 Dubbed Shining City Upon a Hill and Athens of America, this East Coast metropolis has a lot to offer, whether you are coming from some other urban jungle, such as New York, or just want to escape the rural areas and start anew.

 Depending on your goals and ambitions, moving to Boston can provide you with a wide range of amenities.
 From sports teams, universities, museums, to great architecture and top-notch restaurants – it can suit the needs and interests of all who have the privilege of calling it home.
-There are 23 distinct areas in the city to choose from when house-hunting, and we’d like to introduce a few that caught our attention.
+There are 23 distinct areas in this big city to choose from when house-hunting, and we’d like to introduce a few that caught our attention.

 It’s hard to imagine someone who hasn’t heard about the so-called B-Town’s baked beans, its Marathon, or the bar from Cheers.
 Many people will tell you it is a city full of grey skyscrapers, although that is only true for the Financial and Back Bay districts.
 Athens of America is a fantastic place with a rich history, beautiful parks, and some of the most famous museums in the US.